bbauska/LFS170x/readme.md

 Let's try again.
 Let's try "973321".
 Once again, that does not give us a hash output that matches the desired difficulty.

-[So], rather than guess over and over and over, let's go ahead and ask a computer to do our work for us.
+Rather than guess over and over and over, let's go ahead and ask a computer to do our work for us.

 The computer is now guessing different nonce values randomly until it happens to guess "22294", which you see produces a hash that begins with four leading zeros.